MaximilianLloyd/tw-values.nvim/README.md

 some notes:
 - This plugin looks for an existing running tailwind LSP server.
-- Under the hood this plugin uses the LSP hover functionality, if this is altered significantly in the tailwind lsp this plugin can break.
+- Under the hood this plugin uses the LSP hover functionality, if this is altered significantly in the tailwind LSP server this plugin can break.

 ---

 ## Why did i make this?

-When you apply a lot of classes in tailwind, it can be taxing to read through all of them and think what each one does.
+When you apply a lot of classes in tailwind, it can be taxing to read through all of them and think about what each one does.

 ---

-## Installaton
+## Installation

 Install using your favorite plugin manager.